spierala/mini-rx-store/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors-)
 [![styled with prettier](https://img.shields.io/badge/styled_with-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

-> **ℹ️  Version 2:** Currently we are working on version 2 of mini-rx-store.
+> **ℹ Version 2:** Currently we are working on version 2 of mini-rx-store.
 Please let us know if you have ideas for features that you wish to see in mini-rx-store@2.
 See discussion here: https://github.com/spierala/mini-rx-store/discussions/19

 # MiniRx Store 2 (beta)